tizubythefizo/X4-AutomatedPlayerStationLogistics/README.md

 That's obviously a problem, particularly for the player, as it means the player (who will virtually always have a bigger picture in mind) can't actually achieve that vision, at least not without some really inefficient workarounds and micromanagement.
 The options currently for the player are either to restrict products from other factions and to manipulate prices such that only player tradeships will ever possibly be interested in them.

-That's crap.
 The solutions mean excess production will never be sold to others.
 It also doesn't even guaruntee that resources will be aquired solely from other player owned stations when production is adequate, as NPC factions can always undercut the player on price.
 Not only that, but the entire system is based around buying and selling instead of transferring.
 Or in other words, the traders will always evaluate price even when price between player owned stations is irrelevant.

 This mod aims to change the entire logistical system for the Player so that their stations will operate as a more effecient network.